Do you know the merits of “statistical sampling,” versus “straight headcount” by the US Census? Not many people do.

 OBAMA PULLS A FAST ONE…ON NEW YORK CITY AND MAYOR DINKINS

-A few years later, in 2008, Barack Obama inherited an ailing economy which he did not create.
-The economy was not Obama’s fault…but his solution was highly questionable.
+A few years later, in 2008, Barack Obama inherited the sub-prime financial disaster.
+While Obama did not create the problem, his solution was cynical and abhorrent.

-Then, to recoup some of his trillion-dollar giveaway to Wall Street, Obama snuck the “straight headcount” methodology back into the US Census.
+Then, in order to pay for his trillion-dollar giveaway to Wall Street, Obama snuck the “straight headcount” methodology back into the US Census.

 Obama did this even though New York City and its black mayor had sued the federal government to prevent this “straight headcount” from being used…ever again!